 Sühring brings modern German food in a beautifully restored townhouse.
 The German twin cook does have some novel tricks up their sleeves and we had a great 3-hour course meal in the private section with some good vinyl music and services.
 The menu of the night includes three Chapters from appetizers, main courses to dessert.
 The dishes experimented with different tastes and flavors, and the presentation has a great visual impact, too.
 The highlight was the main dish – Hungarian duck that aged 7 days in a pot, just to keep the moisture and tenderness of the meat.
 More, we get to choose our own cutleries for the dish.

-Many of these ‘Best Restaurants”, among the others, are also Michelin decorated.
+Later the same year, I visited SRA BUA by KIIN KIIN in Kimpenski and it was a joy.
+To me, the dishes there were much more creative and it was an interesting experience that I will be happy to share in another later post.
+While not all restaurants are exactly an award-winnign one – many of these are still among the list of ‘Best Restaurants” or “Michelin-decoraed” that worth going.
 The “Star-studded” Bangkok restaurant list has only made my trips so much more exciting.
 Visit Karmakamet Diner, an establish brand of aromatic products turned café in Sukhumvit; or enjoy a high tea sea at Divana café, their signature gelatin flowers are not only a feast to the stomach but to the eye; Khao is a Michelin 1-star restaurant in Ekkamai serving some authentic Thai dishes at a very reasonable price.
 House of Sathron; I also visited The House of Sathorn, which is located next to the W Hotel.
 The House of Sathorn is a beautiful colonial mansion date back to 1889 and it was once the Embassy of the Soviet Union.
 Now, it is retained and fully restored in front of the tallest building in Thailand, the MahaNakhon.
 The restaurant offers a seasonal menu, as the chef evolves and update the menu by choosing the best ingredients possible in the country.
 The flamboyant presentation and innovative combination of dishes pleasantly surprised me and enriched my culinary experience.
 I wish to introduce more about all these food experience that I should include them in my next yummylicious Bangkok post!

 Go Yummylicious: Thai food